ppernot/ErrViewLib/README.md

 Package for the statistical analysis and plotting of error sets from computational chemistry methods.

-It is used by the [ErrView](https://github.com/ppernot/ErrView) code, but can be used in standalone R scripts.
+It is used by the [ErrView](https://github.com/ppernot/ErrView) shiny code, but can be used in standard R scripts.
 For instance:

 ```r
 library(ErrViewLib)